zbryikt/bakamo/module/base/auth/README.md

  - `prompt(opt)`: shorthand for `ui.authpanel(true, opt)` / toggle authpanel on, with options:
    - `tab`: either `login` or `signup`, indicating tab to show. previous state (or `login`) if omitted.
    - `lock`: if true, force user to not dismiss this panel unless authenticated.
+   - `redirect`: indicating that this panel is triggered by redireting, instead of a explicit action of login.
  - `oauth(opt)`: trigger oauth login. options:
    - `name`: oauth login name. e.g., `facebook`, `google` or `line`.
  - `reset()`: reset user cookie by redirecting user to `/auth/reset`.